Graston Technique (Muscle Scraping)

 Overview of Graston Technique® Therapy

 Soft tissue injuries can be debilitating and frustrating.
 Graston Technique® (GT) therapy is successful in effectively treating all soft tissue conditions, whether they are chronic, acute or post- surgical.
-GT therapy can help you enjoy life again.
+Muscle scraping can help you enjoy life again.

 Our unique technique and instruments enable the treatment of scar tissue and fascial restrictions during rehabilitation that allows for faster rehabilitation and with greater success when the goal is restoring range of motion, eliminating pain, and restoring normal function.